 Happy to announce the launch of ThinKiosk and Secure Remote Worker 6.0, both of which come packed with new features we’ve been hard at work on and much requested by our customers and their users.
 In this update we have introduced convenience for administrators In this post we are going to be going through the major updates in this release.

-We have added the ability to choose between chrome and internet explorer engines for our in-built secure browser.
+We have added the ability to choose between chromium embedded and internet explorer engines for our in-built secure browser.

-Whereas before to use a Chrome browser, you would need to supply it as published app or pass it through as a local application, wherein you would lose the functionality and control that our previeously IE based secure browser gives you.
+Whereas before to use a Chromium browser, you would need to supply it as published app or pass it through as a local application, wherein you would lose the functionality and control that our previously IE based secure browser gives you.

-With ThinKiosk and Secure Remote Worker you can now secure your end-user’s Chrome experience.
-With recent revelations and limitations of Internet Explorers’s engine we are sure this would be of interest to anyone who is wanting to beef up their browser security, or if your security compliance requires chromium based browsers.
+With ThinKiosk and Secure Remote Worker, you now have more options in your users' secure browsing experience.
+With recent revelations and limitations of Internet Explorers’s engine, we are sure this would be of interest to anyone who is wanting to beef up their browser security, or if your security compliance requires chromium based browsers.